 They provide the software, the ads and everything else you need.
 They even have a handy-dandy breakdown to show you how much you can make.

-And all this for the low low price of $49.97, which is a “steal” when consider their normal price, $149.97 (this is me being sarcastic).
+And all this for the low low price of $49.97, which is a “steal” when considering their normal price, $149.97 (this is me being sarcastic).

 This website is so blatantly scamming people out of their money that it’s beyond funny.
 It’s just sad.